alexjames47/StartUp/README.md

 - **Images** - Bingo Card image imported to the HomePage
 - **DB/Login** - Input box and submit button for login and password.
 The Created Bingo Cards represent data pulled from the database.
 - **WebSocket** - The bingo cards showing and chat box on the play pages in the rooms.

+## CSS Deliverable

+Prerequisite: Simon CSS deployed to your production environment
+Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
+Prerequisite: Notes in your startup Git repository README.md file [x] - done - 30% Header, footer, and main content body.
+Used flex to layout sections.
+[x] - done - 20% Navigation elements.
+Links highlight on hover.
+[x] - done - 10% Responsive to window resizing.
+Looks great on iPad, desktop, and iPhone.
+[x] - done - 20% Application elements.
+Buttons are using bootstrap [x] - done - 10% Application text content.
+Text is displayed using the Merriday font [x] - done - 10% Application images.
+I added curved edges around my profile photo.